marko-mlinarevic/Cart/README.md

 ```
 ## Documentation

-For detailed explanation on how things work, checkout [Cart docs](http://vuecartdocumentation.mythossoftware.com/). and for more info about nuxt check [Nuxt.js docs] (https://nuxtjs.org/).
+For detailed explanation on how things work, checkout [Cart docs](http://vuecartdocumentation.mythossoftware.com/). and for more info about nuxt check [Nuxt.js docs](https://nuxtjs.org/).